The 8th Annual St Georges Day Marathon

 We never seem to celebrate St Georges Day the same way that the other nations do that form the United Kingdom.
 So to do our little bit to rectify this and so that we can all celebrate being English or celebrate the English way of life we're going to have a very small "English" marathon where we can show a bit of English pride!

 We do these things not because they are easy but because they are hard.
-For the 2020 event we're going to move the event to the Cylopark in Gravesend to form part of a mini series of events.
+For the 2022 event we're going to move the event to the Cylopark in Gravesend - if you wish you'll be able to include the Cyclopark parkrun as part of your run - see the location page for more information.

 The theme is going to be red and white and we encourage all runners and helpers to wear these colours (its not compulsory but would be appreciated), military, St George, Dragons, Knights Templars, that kind of thing.
 English!
 Fancy dress, an England shirt, anything like that!
 We're going to have an English style aid station, (in addition to the usual goodies that we provide!!) and a medal that is going to be the pride of your collection!
 It's going to be huge and functional...